-The strongly coloured effect and composition here, with the sun opposite a high tower, are also similar to those in a contemporary study of nearby Klotten (D28967; CCXCII 20).
-For numerous other 1840 studies of Cochem see under D28950 (Turner Bequest CCXCII 3); and for the full range of Mosel subjects associated with the present tour, see the Introduction to this subsection.
+For numerous contemporary studies of Cochem see under D28950 (CCXCII 3); for the full range of Mosel subjects associated with the present tour, see the Introduction to this subsection.

 Cecilia Powell has noted this as one of the many sheets of grey 1829 Bally, Ellen and Steart paper used on Turner’s 1840 tour, neatly torn as eighths or sixteenths of the overall sheet, with dimensions of around 190 x 280 or 140 x 190 mm, and variously worked with pencil, watercolour and gouache; see the technical notes in the overall Introduction for others.1